marxarelli/blubber/CONTRIBUTING.md

 Dealing with Go project dependencies is kind of a moving target at the moment, but for now we've opted to commit a minimal `vendor` directory which contains all the required packages.
-It has been automatically populated by `dep ensure && dep prune` according to our `Gopkg.toml` and `Gopkg.lock` files.
+It has been automatically populated by `dep ensure` according to our `Gopkg.toml` and `Gopkg.lock` files.

 If you're not making any changes to `Gopkg.toml`, adding, updating, or removing dependencies, you should already be good to go.

-If you do update `Gopkg.toml` to add, update, or remove a dependency, simply run `dep ensure && dep prune` after doing so, and commit the resulting `vendor` directory changes.
+If you do update `Gopkg.toml` to add, update, or remove a dependency, simply run `dep ensure` after doing so, and commit the resulting `vendor` directory changes.

 ## Running tests and linters